Uganda – the Best Tropical Fruit Lover Destination in Africa

 Coffee is a fruit grown in Uganda:

-Coffee was born and raised in Africa, Uganda is home to the indigenous Robusta Coffee Plant.
-However, it also produces many tons of high-grade quality Arabica Coffee.
+Coffee was born and raised in Africa.
+Uganda is home to the indigenous Robusta Coffee Plant.
+However, it also produces many tons of high-grade Arabica Coffee.

-What most do not realize is that coffee is a fruit – A coffee bean is a seed of the coffee plant and the source for coffee.
-It is the pit inside the red or purple fruit, often referred to as a cherry.
-Just like ordinary cherries, the coffee fruit is also a so-called stone fruit.
+What most do not realize is that coffee is a fruit – A coffee bean is a seed of the coffee plant and the source of coffee.
+It is the pit inside the red or purple Fruit, often referred to as a cherry.
+Like ordinary cherries, the coffee fruit is also a so-called stone fruit.

-In Uganda, you can have some high Nectar from the Coffee plant, but though grown here, its most excellent coffee is not always offered in midrange or budget hotel and lodges, a reason we have come up with a coffee Lover Survival Kit.
+In Uganda, you can have some high Nectar from the Coffee plant, but though grown here, its most excellent coffee is not always offered in the midrange or budget hotels and lodges, a reason we have come up with a coffee Lover Survival Kit.

-In Supermarkets, some of the best examples of great Ugandan Coffee are brands such as Gorilla Conservation Coffee, Big Gorilla Coffee, and others.
+In Supermarkets, some of the best examples of great Ugandan Coffee are Gorilla Conservation Coffee, Big Gorilla Coffee, and others.

-Vanilla is the fruit that is making quite a few Ugandan Families wealthy since it is the most expensive spice around.
-Vanilla in Uganda is the fruit of an orchid plant, which grows in the form of a bean pod.
-Although there are over 110 varieties of vanilla orchids, only one, Vanilla planifolia, produces the fruit, which gives us 99 percent of commercial vanilla.
-Vanilla Orchids thrive in tropical climates such as Uganda, where it is grown in the shadows of the Rwenzori Mountains of the Moon in Western Uganda and Mount Elgon in Eastern Uganda.r.
+Although there are over 110 varieties of vanilla orchids, only one, Vanilla planifolia, produces the Fruit, which gives us 99 percent of commercial vanilla.
+Vanilla Orchids thrive in tropical climates such as Uganda, where it is grown in the shadows of the Rwenzori Mountains of the Moon in Western Uganda and Mount Elgon in Eastern Uganda.